 - Biblical Teaching

 - Life-Changing Experiences

-If we are to grow in our faith, we must have an ever increasing knowledge of the content of Scripture.
+If we are to grow in our faith, we must have an ever-increasing knowledge of the content of Scripture.
 At FPC every church member is given a variety of opportunities to engage in practical biblical study.
-We offer a variety of avenues for learning—Sunday school, small group Bible studies, lectures, online learning, video curriculums, special programs, conferences, retreats, etc. Our Sunday morning sermons bring the Bible alive by applying the truth of Scripture to our lives in a way that enables the Holy Spirit to transform us.
+We offer a variety of avenues for learning—Sunday school, small group Bible studies, lectures, online learning, video curriculums, special programs, conferences, and retreats.
+Our Sunday morning sermons bring the Bible alive by applying the truth of Scripture to our lives in a way that enables the Holy Spirit to transform us.

 Personal Bible Reading, Study & Reflection